Hanabiraa/my-obsidian-wiki/wiki/ML/Natural language processing (NLP)/GPT-Q.md

 #### How to solve it?
 - One can notice that the expression above is independent with regard to the rows of $W$ and $\widehat{W}$, meaning we **can solve it for each row in parallel**.
 - This is the reason why we're working with row-wise quantization in the first place.
 Notice that the quantization grid only depends on min/max values withing the row and not the quantization process, so we can think of it as fixed.

-and the dimension of the optimization problem is `IN`, which is too much to solve exactly.
-The algorithm proposes to solve it iteratively.
+- The dimension of the optimization problem is `IN`, which is too much to solve exactly.
+The algorithm proposes to solve it **iteratively**.

-Less us consider a vector of full precision weights $F$ and corresponding sent of inputs $X_F$.
+Less us consider a vector of full precision weights $F$ and corresponding set of inputs $X_F$.
 The corresponding objective is quadratic with Hessian

 $$